 I’m just so proud of us.
 I feel like we were little inventors.
 Don’t get me wrong, there are some cool hidden TV cabinets out there on the market, and the inspiration behind this project came from a similar one at Pier1.
 The objective behind this project was to come up with a budget friendly solution that would work in our space.
 By taking this project on ourselves we also had more freedom in designing how the art would slide.
 Others out there seemed to poke out into the room when opened, which I wasn’t too fond of, or would even split the artwork in half and open sideways.
 This design is sleek and slides parallel to the TV, and it’s perfect for our space.

 (Affiliate links are provided in this post.
+As an Amazon Associate I earn from qualifying purchases.
 Full disclosure here.)
 Below you can see all of the supplies we used to resize a canvas:

 Be sure to check out Part 1 of this project to see how to DIY your own hidden TV cabinet!